-The complete application for confirmation of status should be submitted by email to Barbara Morris by Monday of week 2 of the seventh term.
+The complete application for Confirmation of Status (GSO.14 form and written work) should be submitted by email to Barbara Morris by Monday of week 2 of the seventh term.

 Students with disabilities may apply for adjustments to be made to their confirmation assessments using the GSO.19 form.
 Further information on the application process for students and staff can be found on the GSO.19c form.